Financials

 Income tax expense

-The Group recorded an income tax expense of US$ 0.5 million for H1 2024, as compared to an income tax expense of US$ 0.9 million in H1 2023.
-The decrease in income tax expense was primarily due to combined tax reporting initiatives taken by the Group and by the profitability being realised in various entities of the Group, each subject to different jurisdictions, applicable incentives, and income tax loss carryforwards.
+The Group recorded an income tax expense of US$ 0.3 million for H1 2025, as compared to US$ 0.5 million in H1 2024.
+The income tax expense was primarily due to the profitability being realised in various entities of the Group, each subject to different jurisdictions, various applicable incentives, and income tax loss carryforwards.

 Commentary

-We expect the following industry trends to continue influencing our business:
+We expect the following industry trends to continue influencing our business (also refer to section 6 above, the Overview commentary):